 At Key Stage 1 the lowest score possible is 85, and the highest is 115.
 At Key Stage 2 the lowest and highest possible scores are 80 and 120.

-If you’re child is sitting their SATs this year, you can find out more about KS1 and K2 SATs scores here or delve deeper into what SATs are, and why children sit them at all in our Parents Guide to SATs.
+If you’re child is sitting their SATs this year, you can find out more about KS1 and K2 SATs scores here or delve deeper into what SATs are, our guide on What Are SATs?, and why children sit them at all in our Parents Guide to SATs.

 What is attainment in school?

 Attainment, at a basic level, means “a result at a specific point in time”.

 For example, teachers may do ‘little-and-often’ maths tests to see what children remember from the unit they’ve been learning, and this might be shown to parents as a mark out of a total possible score i.e. 40/50.
 This is their attainment score for that test.

 This is a fairly easy result for parents to understand; we can work out what that score means, and if the children are given back their tests we can see where they went wrong and help them improve.